-To get the latest Transport SIG news and developments in your inbox, click the button below.
+To get the latest Mobility, Identity and Transport (MIT) Special Interest Group (SIG) news and developments in your inbox, click the button below.

 Significant progress has been made towards the broad introduction of NFC-enabled PT services.
-For the latest update on Transport SIG progress and to learn how to get ready for mobile PT services, download the How NFC Delivers RF Interoperability with PT Infrastructures flyer.
+For the latest update on Mobility, Identity and Transport (MIT) Special Interest Group (SIG) progress and to learn how to get ready for mobile PT services, download the How NFC Delivers RF Interoperability with PT Infrastructures flyer.

 NFC and Air Travel

 The NFC Forum and the International Air Transport Association (IATA), the trade association for the world’s airlines, teamed up to publish the “NFC Reference Guide for Air Travel,” a new, comprehensive reference guide to NFC and the air transport industry.

 The guide seeks to help the global air travel industry better understand and evaluate the potential benefits and costs, use cases, and implementation options associated with adoption of NFC technology.
 IATA members contributed expertise about requirements for the technology’s use in various aspects of air transport, while NFC Forum members provided details about implementation options and practical information about existing applications.

 Why NFC for the Transit Industry

 - Increased customer satisfaction through ease of access and transactions

 - Improved throughput and boarding times, with real-time data on usage